-Paid Student Note Takers
+Information for Student Note Takers

-If a student in one of your courses receives a note-taking accommodation, we may contact you to begin the hiring and training process.
+If a student in one of your classes receives note taking as an accommodation, we may contact you to begin the hiring and training process.
 Please note that submitting this form is not a formal commitment on your part, but only a statement of interest in potentially becoming a paid note taker in the future.
 Similarly, we are unable to guarantee that everybody who submits a form will be hired.